Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

  <u>Business task</u>:

 - Determine if there is a relationship between reviews that indicate uncleanliness of an airbnb listing and days booked out of a 90 day period.
-- If that relationship exists, what is the impact of every dirty review on average days booked out of 90 for a listing on Airbnb in NYC's 5 boroughs.
+- If that relationship exists, what is the impact of every dirty review on average days booked out of 90 for a listing on Airbnb in NYC's 5 boroughs?

   - KEY METRICS
     - p-value, or statistical significance of the beta coefficent of the dirty_review variable/feature on days booked out of 90 for a listing.